 Home-based programs don’t need to be licensed.
 Some home-based providers do, however, choose to be licensed and supervised by provincial/territorial home child care agencies.
 Often these agencies are run by local municipalities.
 Home-based programs provide a more flexible, less structured environment, and might be next door or down the street.

 Unlicensed home-based programs are often just as good as licensed ones, but your child is not protected by provincial regulations, such as those related to fire safety and playground equipment standards.
 The best ways to ensure your child will get quality care is to visit during operating hours and talk with parents whose children are already enrolled.
-You’ll need to do the things that a licensing agency would do, such as asking for a valid police check and ensuring the provider has taken safety precautions in the child care environment.
+You’ll need to do the things that a licensing agency would do, such as asking for a valid police background check and ensuring the caregiver has taken safety precautions in the child care environment.